 Either that one team was Oklahoma City, or the Thunder just called someone’s bluff.
 It seems odd that they would give him a draft promise, given that the presence of Eric Maynor gives Jackson no role in the rotation, yet if they concluded that Reggie was the best player available, then that is all that matters.

 Lest there was ever any doubt, Nate Robinson will be on the move again this summer.

 Serge Ibaka is in the building, and watches on in a dead salmon-coloured blazer, somehow combining pocket silk and jeans.

-Jay Bilas describes Brooks as having "tremendous scoring ability" and "one-on-one ability that not many players have."
-He also describes his defense as "matador."
-For one with such a supposedly rare ability to go so low in a draft so weak, the defense is going to have to be a whole lot worse than "matador."
+Jay Bilas describes Brooks as having “tremendous scoring ability” and “one-on-one ability that not many players have.”
+He also describes his defence as “matador.”
+For one with such a supposedly rare ability to go so low in a draft so weak, the defence is going to have to be a whole lot worse than “matador.”

 Brooks is at the Pru, where the usual happens.
 He takes too long to get to the podium, hugs lots of other people, and wears the wrong hat.
 The draft is starting to drag, and the Adam Silver version of the Batman symbol is being warmed up.

 Dallas just won the NBA championship, and they did it without Rodrigue Beaubois (injured, then DNP-CD) or Caron Butler (out for the year) playing in the second half of the season.
 They had enough depth even without those two players, who, conceivably, would be a pretty strong starting wing rotation in their own right.
 And now they’ve added to that depth with both Corey Brewer and Jordan Hamilton.
 Hamilton is a lottery talent that should never have fallen this far.
 With no buyout or injury issue, it’s bizarre why he did.
 He’s somewhat selfish on the court, but not THAT selfish.
 Dallas gets a steal.